 About Marcia Zwilling

-Marcia began her career as a songwriter in Woodstock, New York.
-She was published by United Artists Music, co-writing Once in a Lifetime, with Eric Kaz.
-The song was recorded by both Bonnie Raitt and Patty Loveless.
+Marcia began her career as a songwriter in Woodstock, New York, working with various artists.
+She signed with United Artists Music, and co-wrote "Once in a Lifetime," recorded by Bonnie Raitt and Patty Loveless.

 Moving to Los Angeles, she segued into television to run Steve Martin’s production company, 40 Share Productions, at Universal Studios.
 Together with Martin, they developed two comedy series which aired on CBS.
 Several years later, Marcia accepted the position of Vice President of Current Programming where she worked closely with writers and producers to offer creative input on scripts, editing, and rough cuts.

 Wanting to focus on writing, she teamed up with director Tobe Hooper (Texas Chainsaw Massacre) to form Amberson Films where they developed projects for film and television under an overall deal at Walt Disney Studios.